MicrosoftDocs/mesh-docs/mesh/Includes/immersive-spaces-teams-ports-firewall.md

 #### Immersive spaces in Teams

 > [!IMPORTANT]
-> We've simplified the network setup requirements for immersive spaces in Teams.
-This will remove the need for extra network setup requirements as mentioned in the above note.
-This change is targeted to be completed by the end of September, 2024.
-If you're a tenant admin, you can read more about this change in the Message Center post at [https://portal.office.com/adminportal/home?ref=MessageCenter/:/messages/MC855701](https://portal.office.com/adminportal/home?ref=MessageCenter/:/messages/MC855701).
+> As of September 2024, we've simplified the network setup requirements for immersive spaces in Teams to align the standard set of firewall requirements as Microsoft Teams and Azure Communication Services.
+If you're a tenant admin, you can read more about the rollout of this change in the Message Center post at [https://portal.office.com/adminportal/home?ref=MessageCenter/:/messages/MC855701](https://portal.office.com/adminportal/home?ref=MessageCenter/:/messages/MC855701).

 Ensure you have configured your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).